r-Techsupport/rTS_Wiki/docs/factoids/swollen-battery.md

 ## What if I see smoke?
 1. Get away from the battery.
-    - The smoke is very toxic and usually ocurrs before a flare out fire.
+    - The smoke is very toxic and usually occurs before a flare out fire.
 2. Do not attempt to douse it with water or a normal fire extinguisher.
 3. Only specially rated fire extinguishers can handle this kind of fire.
 4. Try to remove anything flammable from around the device.